Tudor period: English Reformation

 The Reformation transformed English religion during the Tudor period.
-The five sovereigns, Henry VII, Henry VIII, Edward VI, Mary I, and Elizabeth I had entirely different approaches, with Henry VIII replacing the pope as the head of the Church of England but maintaining Catholic doctrines, Edward imposing a very strict Protestantism, Mary attempting to reinstate Catholicism, and Elizabeth arriving at a compromise position that defined the not-quite-Protestant Church of England.
+The five sovereigns, Henry VII, Henry VIII, Edward VI, Mary I, and Elizabeth I, had entirely different approaches, with Henry VIII replacing the pope as the head of the Church of England but maintaining Catholic doctrines, Edward imposing a very strict Protestantism, Mary attempting to reinstate Catholicism, and Elizabeth arriving at a compromise position that defined the not-quite-Protestant Church of England.
 It began with the insistent demands of Henry VIII for an annulment of his marriage that Pope Clement VII refused to grant.

-Historians agreed that the great theme of Tudor history was the Reformation, the transformation of England from Catholicism to Protestantism.
+Historians agree that the great theme of Tudor history was the Reformation, the transformation of England from Catholicism to Protestantism.
 The main events, constitutional changes, and players at the national level have long been known, and the major controversies about them largely resolved.
-Historians until the late 20th century thought that the causes were: a widespread dissatisfaction or even disgust with the evils, corruptions, failures, and contradictions of the established religion, setting up an undertone of anti-clericalism that indicated a rightness for reform.
+Historians until the late 20th century thought that the causes were a widespread dissatisfaction or even disgust with the evils, corruptions, failures, and contradictions of the established religion, setting up an undertone of anti-clericalism that indicated a rightness for reform.
 A secondary influence was the intellectual impact of certain English reformers, such as the long-term impact of John Wycliffe (1328–1384) and his "Lollardy" reform movement, together with a stream of Reformation treatises and pamphlets from Martin Luther, John Calvin, and other reformers on the continent.
 The interpretation by Geoffrey Elton in 1960 is representative of the orthodox interpretation.
 He argued that:

-The existing situation proved untenable because the laity feared, resented, and despised much about the Church, its officers, its courts and its wealth. ...
-A poverty-stricken and ignorant lower clergy, wealthy bishops and abbots, a wide ramification of jurisdiction, a mixture of high claims and low deeds did not make for respect or love among the laity.

 Social historians after 1960 investigated English religion at the local level, and discovered the dissatisfaction had not been so widespread.
 The Lollardy movement had largely expired, and the pamphleteering of continental reformers hardly reached beyond a few scholars at the University of Cambridge—King Henry VIII had vigorously and publicly denounced Luther's heresies.
 More important, the Catholic Church was in a strong condition in 1500.
 England was devoutly Catholic, it was loyal to the pope, local parishes attracted strong local financial support, religious services were quite popular both at Sunday Mass and at family devotions.
 Complaints about the monasteries and the bishops were uncommon.
 The kings backed the popes and by the time Luther appeared on the scene, England was among the strongest supporters of orthodox Catholicism, and seemed a most unlikely place for a religious revolution.